db00m/cse210-project/README.md

 # Realm of the King

 Welcome to the *Realm of the King*.
-In this maze solving game of exploation and adventure help the lonely king to find gems, collect water, and extinguish flames.
-Ues the arrow keys or WASD keys to move.
+In this maze solving game of exploration and adventure help the lonely king to find gems, collect water, and extinguish flames.
+Use the arrow keys or WASD keys to move.
 The goal is simple, collect 20 gems and get the highest score without getting burned by fire.
-To do so, collect water and use the space bar to engage it's ablities.
+To do so, collect water and use the space bar to engage its abilities.
 Get close enough to the fire to put it out, but not so close that you get burned.
-Solve each maze quickly to get point bonus and colect 20 gems to win!
+Solve each maze quickly to get point bonus and collect 20 gems to win!

 ## Getting Started
 ---